 |Because they no

 Those in the list below were absorbed from 1812 into the Royal Naval Dockyard in Sandys Parish and from 1941 the US Naval Air Station in St. George's Parish and the US Naval Operating Base Annex in Southampton Parish.
 Or they were demolished to make way for them.
-Their military bases have since closed and are being converted to civilian commercial use
+The British Army and Royal Navy bases closed in the 1950s.
+The two American military bases closed in 1995.
+The premises of all the bases have since been converted to civilian commercial use

 |Big White's||Formerly 1 acre, destroyed in 1942 to help build former US States Naval Air Station on St. David's Island, St. George's Harbour, St. George's Parish.|